UISugar/ThreeDCardView/README.md

 ## Installation

-FomaViewableSound is available through [CocoaPods](https://cocoapods.org).
+ThreeDCardView is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby